jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) the automatic enrolment rules have been applied to a person who, at the time, does not meet the requirements of—
     (i) 1 or more of section 10(a), (b), and (c)﻿(ii):
     (ii) section 10(c)﻿(i):
-  (c) the rule in section 33 allowing opt-in has been applied to a person who, at the time, does not meet the requirements of section 33(a):
+  (c)
   (d) the rule in section 34 allowing opt-in has been applied to a person who, at the time, does not meet the requirements of section 10(c)﻿(i).

 ### 59B Initial back-dated validation
 (1) As soon as practicable after anyone discovers the mistake, they must notify the Commissioner or the relevant KiwiSaver scheme provider.
-(2) The person described in section 59A is treated as a person who meets the requirements of section 6, the requirements for the application of the automatic enrolment rules, the age requirement for the application of the opt-in rule in section 34, or the requirement of section 33(a), for a period—
+(2) The person described in section 59A is treated as a person who meets the requirements of section 6, the requirements for the application of the automatic enrolment rules, or the age requirement for the application of the opt-in rule in section 34, for a period—
   (a) starting on the earliest day on which this Act applies, the automatic enrolment rules, or the rule allowing opt-in were applied to the person because of the mistake described in section 59A; and
-  (b) for a person referred to in section 59A(a), (b)﻿(i), (c), and (d), ending on the earlier of—
+  (b) for a person referred to in section 59A(a), (b)﻿(i), and (d), ending on the earlier of—
     (i) 3 months after the mistake is discovered by the person’s KiwiSaver scheme provider:
     (ii) 3 months after the mistake is notified to the provider by the Commissioner or another person:
     (iii) the day the provider pays the amount of the member's accumulation, less the amount that was transferred from an Australian complying superannuation scheme for the person to the Commissioner; and